by Taylor Wolfram, MS, RDN, LDN and Jack Norris, RD, LD

 Vegans had significantly lower average serum B12 levels (129 ± 14 pmol/l vs 245 ± 128 pmol/l).
 Healthy B12 levels are considered to be >148 pmol/l (200 pg/ml).
 Severe deficiency tends not to be seen among vegans until levels drop below 75 pmol/l (Wokes, 1955) but perhaps moderately low levels could prevent optimal scar healing.

-The authors didn’t report an analysis controlling for serum iron or B12 levels.
+The study didn’t control for serum iron or B12 levels.
 Nutrient intakes weren’t assessed so we don’t have any information on protein or zinc intakes, which could impact scar healing.

 The most common form of arthritis, osteoarthritis, is defined by a breakdown of cartilage in the joints, especially the hands, knees, and hips (NIH, 2019).
 Osteoarthritis gets worse over time and treatment strategies focus on pain reduction and preservation of joint function.

-Because collagen is a significant part of cartilage, strategies to rebuild joint cartilage by boosting collagen production and halting the body’s destruction of existing collagen are an area of interest.
-Enter collagen supplements.
+Because collagen is a significant part of cartilage, strategies to rebuild joint cartilage by boosting collagen production and halting the body’s destruction of existing collagen is an area of interest.

-Studies investigating the treatment for osteoarthritis typically use two main measurement tools:
+Studies investigating the treatment for osteoarthritis typically include the following measurements:

 - Western Ontario McMaster Universities Osteoarthritis Index (WOMAC) – a self-reported measure of joint pain, stiffness, and function for people with hip and knee osteoarthritis